AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 The sample will perform the following procedures:
 1. Obtain an OAuth token for ADH using a client-credentials client
-1. Create a simple SDS Type
+1. Create SDS Types
-1. Create a SDS Stream
+1. Create SDS Streams
 1. Create an ADH Signup against the created resources (streams)
 1. Make an API request to GetSignup to activate the signup
 1. Make an API request to GetSignupResources to view accessible and inaccessible resources in the signup